 How to Break the Cycle of Addiction

-- Pre-Contemplation – At this point, the addict has not even considered stopping drinking or using.
+- Pre-contemplation – At this point, the person has not even considered stopping drinking or using.

-- Contemplation – The addict begins to consider quitting.
+- Contemplation – The person begins to consider quitting.

-- Preparation – The addict begins to mentally prepare to quit using/drinking.
+- Preparation – The person begins to mentally prepare to quit using or drinking.

-- Action – The addict seeks treatment, begins counseling, or starts attending self-help/fellowship groups.
-At this point, the addict has stopped using.
+- Action – The person seeks treatment, begins counseling, or attends self-help groups.
+At this point, the person has stopped using.

-- Maintenance – Following your recovery program, the addict is now living a healthier, substance-free lifestyle.
+- Maintenance – Following a recovery program, the person lives a healthier, substance-free lifestyle.

-One important thing to keep in mind is the fact that a relapse – a return to the cycle of addiction – can occur at any stage of recovery.
-This is why continuing aftercare (therapy) and ongoing support (self-help fellowship groups) is so important for successful, long-lasting recovery.
+One important thing to remember is that a relapse can occur at any stage of recovery.
+Aftercare and ongoing support are essential for successful, long-lasting recovery.